Security and Economical Genius of Cluster Box Unit Mailboxes

 Cluster Box Units for New US Construction

-In the United States, properties that utilize a single mailing address were already utilizing cluster mailboxes to provide centralized mail delivery to their tenants but the new mandate from the USPS required these same cluster box unit mailboxes to also be used in all new construction housing developments plus gated communities, townhomes, condominiums, and the like.
+In the United States, properties that utilize a single mailing address were already utilizing cluster mailboxes to provide a commercial centralized mail delivery system to their tenants but the new mandate from the USPS required these same cluster box unit mailboxes to also be used in all new construction housing developments plus gated communities, townhomes, condominiums, and the like.

 Convenience and Safety of Cluster Box Units